Table 6.48 — EEs for EAs whose label begins with M

 SEAL_SANCTUARY Seals are protected; seal sanctuary.
 109

-SEAPLANE_ANCHORAGE A <REGION> of <ANCHORAGE>s for <SEAPLANE>s.
+SEAPLANE_ANCHORAGE An <ANCHORAGE> for <SEAPLANE>s.
 110

 SEAPLANE_RUN <SEAPLANE_RUN>.
 111

-SEPARATION_ZONE A zone separating <ROUTE>s in which <VESSEL>s are proceeding in opposite or nearly opposite <DIRECTION>s, or separating a <ROUTE> from the adjacent inshore traffic zone; a separation zone.
-An inshore traffic zone is a routing measure that is a designated <REGION> that is intended for local traffic and located between the landward <BOUNDARY> of a traffic separation scheme and the adjacent <COAST>.
+SEPARATION_ZONE A zone separating <ROUTE>s in which <VESSEL>s are proceeding in opposite or nearly opposite <DIRECTION>s, or separating a <ROUTE> from the adjacent <<<INSHORE_TRAFFIC_ZONE>>>; separation zone.
 112

 SEWER Sewer.
 113